Rotary Employment Partnership

 Building Stronger Communities

-Paid employment during high school is one of the most significant factors in ensuring individuals with developmental disabilities gain employment as adults.
+Paid employment during high school is one of the most significant factors in ensuring individuals with intellectual disabilities gain employment as adults.
 Youth Employment bridges the gap between youth and adult employment, creating confident youth who are empowered to be more self-sufficient citizens, creating stronger communities for everyone.

-For people with disabilities, a good job helps to give purpose to life and affirms a valued place in society.
+For people with intellectual disabilities, a good job helps to give purpose to life and affirms a valued place in society.
 Imagine if, as a result of a disability, you were relegated to a life on the sidelines.
-To create the kind of possibilities that contribute to the fullness of community life, the Inclusion Lloydminster Youth Employment Partnership is committed to working with the Lloydminster business community to create meaningful part-time employment opportunities for youth with developmental disabilities.
+To create the kind of possibilities that contribute to the fullness of community life, the Inclusion Lloydminster Youth Employment Partnership is committed to working with the Lloydminster business community to create meaningful part-time employment opportunities for youth with intellectual disabilities.
 Inclusion in community life today, creates better communities for everyone tomorrow.

 Making a Difference by Working Together

-Inclusion Lloydminster works with local businesses to develop jobs for youth with developmental disabilities.
+Inclusion Lloydminster works with local businesses to develop jobs for youth with intellectual disabilities.
 Consider the possibility of working with us to create genuine and meaningful part-time employment opportunities.
 Learn how to sustain and facilitate the successful inclusion of youth with disabilities in the workforce.